by Jimmy DaSaint

 He replied, “Naw, but we’ll get’em next time.”

-As we trudged up the lane toward the orange sky to the West, I couldn’t help but think that maybe, just maybe next year I’ll pick up the phone and hear, “Hey, Dad, got room for one more on the 15th?”
+As we trudged up the lane toward the orange sky to the West, I couldn’t help but think that maybe, just maybe next year, before opening day of deer hunting season, I’ll pick up the phone and hear, “Hey, Dad, got room for one more on the 15th?”
 And I’m hoping that a thousand other phones will ring with the same request.

 ||